ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reference/index.md

 ## Columns

+The columns reference section starts with an overview of Columns.

+ - [Overview](/column-interface): Key information for working with columns.
+(Read first)

-Columns reference lists all column configurations and details the instantiated Column object:
+Reference pages lists all column configurations and Column attributes, methods and events:
-  - [Reference: Column Definition](/column-properties/): Properties and callbacks use to configure a column.
+  - [Options Reference](/column-properties/): Properties and callbacks use to configure a column.
-  - [Reference: Column](/column-object/): Attributes, methods and events relating to an instantiated column.
+  - [Column Reference](/column-object/): Attributes and methods available on Columns.
+  - [Events Reference](/column-events/): Events fired by Columns.

 ## Rows